deis/deis/docs/installing_deis/rackspace.rst

 ------------------------

 Run the Rackspace provision script to spawn a new CoreOS cluster.
 You'll need to provide the name of the key pair you just added.
-Optionally, you can also specify a flavor name.
+Optionally, you can also specify a flavor name, as well as the supernova environment to use.
+The environment will default to `production`, and the flavor to `performance1-2`.

 .. code-block:: console

     $ cd contrib/rackspace
     $ ./provision-rackspace-cluster.sh
-    Usage: provision-rackspace-cluster.sh <key pair name> [flavor]
+    Usage: provision-rackspace-cluster.sh <key pair name> [flavor] [environment]
     $ ./provision-rackspace-cluster.sh deis-key